-Most effects are available for 5.1, stereo or mono clip and can be applied both to clips and separate tracks.
+Most effects are available for 5.1, stereo, or mono clips and can be applied both to clips and separate tracks.

 Let’s look at the most often used filters.

-The sound is superimposed on itself with a little delay so that it gets the sonic warmth.
+The sound is superimposed on itself with a little delay so that it gets sonic warmth.

 This effect has several presets that can be further adjusted.

 The Balance effect lets you control the relative volumes of the left and right channels.